Sayyid brothers: Rajputana Campaign of 1714

 The Rajput states had been in veiled revolt from the imperial authority for 50 years.
 Ajit Singh, Maharaja of Marwar, had taken advantage of the Mughal civil war to expel the Mughal commander from Marwar.
-Fromer Emperor Bahadur Shah had been unable to reduce Ajit's power.
+Former Emperor Bahadur Shah had been unable to reduce Ajit's power.
 Ajit Singh, after forbidding the slaughtering cows by Muslims for food and also the call for prayer from the Alamgiri Mosque, had entered imperial territory and taken possession of Ajmer.
 The Rana of Udaipur and Jai Singh II were acting in close cooperation with him, and the latter had defeated Hussain Khan Barha of Mewat in the Battle of Sambhar.
 Early in Emperor Farrukhsiyar's reign it was determined that this encroachment must be put an end by marching against him.

 Syed Hussain Ali Khan left Delhi on 6 January 1714 and Ajit Singh, "upon learning of the march of this army, was alarmed at its strength and at the prowess of the Sayyids."
 In Ajmer, Syed Hussain Ali Khan burnt the villages belonging to Marwar, while those belonging to Amber State were left unharmed.
 The country was thus settled and brought under imperial rule gradually.
 Syed Hussain Ali Khan overran Jodhpur and compelled the rebel Ajit Singh to flee and take refuge in the hills.
 After a brief campaign, Raghunath, a munshi in the service of Ajit Singh came to negotiate peace with Syed Hussain Ali Khan.
 The terms were that Ajit Singh should give one of his daughters in marriage to Farrukhsiyar.
 Roshan-ud-Daulah arrived at court on 18 May 1714 with the news.